treyles/Sequencer/README.md

 # Polytone

-A minimal sound sequencer and animation experiment.
+A music sequencer and animation experiment.
 My first javascript project.

 Inspired by: